Andyyy7666/EUP-Menu/README.md

 You can change the menu.lua to configure your presets and the config.lua to configure the menu to how ever you'd like it.

 Features:
-Friendly Config
+Friendly Config,
-Multiple departments
+Multiple departments,
-Ped presets
+Ped presets,
-Ped components
+Ped components,
-LEO Loadout option
+LEO Loadout option,
-Accessories
+Accessories.